Alexei-Orlov/2526_Projet2A_Cansat/README.md

 ### 🛰️ Current strategy :

 - **Main mission : Parachute deployment**
-  - Kirigami inspired drogue chute
+  - Kirigami inspired drogue chute (CF links) acting as a protective cap on the Cansat
   - Use the drogue chute to deploy the main parachute
   - Release the drogue chute with an string and elastic band tied to a servomotor

 - **Secondary mission : Topography**
+  - ***Plan A :***
-  - Use a time of flight (TOF) sensor to map the ground
+  -  Use a 100m time of flight (TOF) sensor to map the ground
   -  Induce a rotation thanks to an helicoïdal shaped can
-  - Precisely plae the mapped point with the help of an Inertial Measurment Unit (IMU) and a barometer
+  -  Precisely place the mapped point with the help of an Inertial Measurment Unit (IMU) and a barometer
+  - ***Plan B :***
+  -  Use a high resolution camera to film the whole descent
+  -  Create a topological map thanks to an AI after the mission.

 - **Tertiary mission : Recording of the landing**
     - Using an onboard first person view (FPV) camera

 - **Bonus mission : Live video feed to the ground station**
-    - Display all recorede data and live feed of the descend to the ground station
+    - Display all recoreded data and live feed of the descend to the ground station

 - **330mL volume limit**
     - Fit everything under a 330mL limit and a 350g limit